Pádraigín Ní Uallacháin: Artistry

-Ní Uallacháin has collaborated throughout her career, particularly with Garry Ó Biain, Steve Cooney, Dónal O'Connor, Helen Davies and Máire Breatnach.
-She has also composed settings for numerous poems by contemporary Irish poets Nuala Ní Dhomhnaill, Biddy Jenkinson, Ciaran Carson and Seamus Heaney, aside from her settings of poetry by William Butler Yeats and early Irish & bardic poems.
+Ní Uallacháin has collaborated throughout her career with Garry Ó Biain, Steve Cooney, Dónal O'Connor, Helen Davies and Máire Breatnach.
+She has also composed settings for numerous poems by contemporary Irish poets Nuala Ní Dhomhnaill, Biddy Jenkinson, Ciaran Carson and Seamus Heaney, aside from her settings of poetry by William Butler Yeats and early Irish and bardic poems.

 Ní Uallacháin's albums are diverse in genre.
 She has recorded albums of children's music, new composition in, or set to words in, Irish, English, old Irish and Scottish Gaelic.
 She has recorded contemporary and sean-nós albums, both with and without accompaniment and has incorporated Gregorian chant and Indian chant into other recordings, most notably Áilleacht and Songs of the Scribe.

 Pádraigín's song compositions have been recorded by Dolores Keane, Muireann Nic Amhlaoibh, Danú, The Black Family, Eithne Ní Uallacháin, Len Graham, Skylark, Mairéad Ní Mhaonaigh, Altan, Steve Vai, Nuala Kennedy, Cathie Ryan and Hal Leonard Concert Band.

 She studied chant with Jill Purce in the United Kingdom, Ritwik Sanyal in India, Silvia Nakkach in Auroville, India.